JeroenvdV/Web3-API-Coding-Challenge/README.md

 - Rebuilding the dataset from the first relevant block isn't working.
 The API most likely returns too much data at once.
 A batching process can be made to mitigate this.
 Instead, I only run it with some recent blocks.
 - In the interest of time some features were marked with TODO and not implemented.

+How to run:

+- Set up MySQL or MariaDB somewhere.
+Create a new database (in my config named 'dogdemo') and put the connection details in config.ts.
+- Insert an Alchemy (or other) websockets link into config.ts.
+- Install dependencies
+  - `npm install`
+- Run the application, either:
+  - `npx ts-node src/main.ts`
+- or:
+  - `npx tsc && node lib/main.js`
+- Run tests:
+  - `npm run test`